 Finally mounting the unit on the wall is completely different from what you might expect.
 Usually, there are holes on the rear which allow the unit to be placed over wall screws.

-However, Goodmans uses it’s own method.
+However, Goodmans has a different way.
 The two included brackets screw to the wall with a distance of 40 cm between them.
 The soundbar then hooks on to these brackets. the rear inputs and power socket are recessed and so allow the unit to be mounted flush to the wall.

 Offering plug-in and play, the Goodmans GDSB04BT60 is a step up from traditional TV speakers.
 We’ve chosen the 60-watt version as the other soundbars in the range lack output.